-The intended Programme Learning Outcomes are described separately later in this document for the programme (from page 37 onwards).
+The intended Programme Learning Outcomes are described separately later in this document for each of the programmes).

 Learning and teaching strategy used to enable outcomes to be achieved and demonstrated

 In accordance with sound educational research and current best practice, the programme will be delivered through a broad range of learning and teaching strategies.
 The delivery of the programme and its assessment will reflect the spirit of Glyndŵr University's Learning, Teaching and Assessment Strategy with particular emphasis on: